There is a surge in hardware companies creating glasses for friction-less and natural way of consuming Augmented and Mixed Reality content.

 Well these are not actually Mixed Reality glasses, but have a clear roadmap to be one.
 Remember Google Glass?
 Yes, this is it.
 Overcoming all the problems Google Glass had Focals address issues of being acceptable as an accessory, ability to be used by prescription glasses and overall feel comfortable.
 Unlike Google Glass they are as good enough as real glass to fool a passerby.
 This is like eliminating the tech social friction presented by other MR glasses.

 The Focals are not meant for gaming or content consumption.
 Bit like an Apple Watch it is designed to move notifications from your phone to your sightline.
 And it has got a controller which is to be worn on index finger as a ring.
 Using this controller the menu can be navigated and different options selected.

 The major drawback of this technology is tiry eyes in prolonged use.
 Since the display is always on the projection surface of glass, the eyes have to constantly change focus to look at the information.
 Am sure the company will be working towards addressing this issue.

 More about Focals can be found at this link.

 The first Mixed Reality Glass that’s being created outside USA.
-AjnaLens is a Made in India product.
-The idea behind the product is to create an enterprise headset that addresses need of manufacturing front line workers at a cost lower than competitors.
+AjnaLens is a product from India.
+The idea behind the product is to create an enterprise headset for the country.

 But more than that it’s an attempt to create industry ready next gen hardware from India.